Online multiple hypothesis testing: Extensions and future directions

-\textit{Discrete test statistics} \\ \citet{dohler2021online} focused on the setting where the null $p$-values are conservative due to the discreteness of the test statistics, i.e.\ where the individual tests are based on counts or contingency tables.
-The authors proposed uniform improvements of LORD, SAFFRON and ADDIS-spending, and showed that the power gains can be substantial when the discreteness is high (i.e.\ the counts in the contingency are moderate). \\[-6pt]
+\citet{dohler2021online} focused on the setting where the null $p$-values are conservative due to the discreteness of the test statistics, i.e.\ where the individual tests are based on counts or contingency tables.
+The authors proposed uniform improvements of LORD++, SAFFRON and ADDIS-spending, and showed that the power gains can be substantial when the discreteness is high (e.g.\ the counts in the contingency are moderate).